BurntxNoodle/blog/writeups/CTF-RE-CSAW2016-50-Gametime.md

+---
+layout: page
-# Gametime writeup - 50 points
+title: Gametime Writeup - 50 Point RE Challenge
+---

 This is what the challenge description says: